 Credit risk is the risk that a counterparty will not meet its obligations under a financial instrument or customer contract, leading to a financial loss.
-The Company is not exposed to credit risk from its operating activities as the company will receive annuity fees from National Highway Authority of India and does not have any other outstanding receivables.
-However, The Company is exposed to credit risk related to financing activities, including temporary Investment in mutual fund and other financial instruments.
+The Company is not exposed to credit risk from its operating activities as the company will receive annuity fees from National Highway Authority as per the terms of Concession Agreement of India and does not have any outstanding receivables.